aaoyekanmi4/multi-user-blog/README.txt

 From the main page, sign-up and login are available.
 Sign up to be able to create, edit, and delete your own posts, to post comments, and to like the posts of others.
+Click the title to get back to the main page.

 2) Alternatively, you could download google app engine launcher to run this app on your local machine.